Thule Chariot Cross 2 with Jogging Kit Review

 Comfort accessories include:

 - Thule Chariot Padding 2 — The Chariot padding provides comfort and protection to the stroller seats to make clean up easier.
-This easy to use addition catches dirt, crumbs, and spills and can prolong the life of your cabin interior while providing little ones a nicer place for napping on longer trips.
+This easy-to-use addition catches dirt, crumbs, and spills and can prolong the life of your cabin interior while providing little ones a nicer place for napping on longer trips.